isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

 To create a **workbook** from Your Dashboard, click on the **“Create a New Workbook”** link in the "Saved Workbooks" panel.
 This will take you to the workbook creation page.

+**Note:** If you wish to use your own data in graphing, please review the documentations on `how to upload your own data`_ and on `how to graph your own data`_.
+Using your own data uses a slightly different approach than is described here.

+.. _how to upload your own data: project_data_upload
+.. _how to graph your own data: GraphingUserData

 1. From the Workbook creation panel you will first select one of six analysis types (i.e., Bar chart, Histogram, Scatter Plot, Violin Plot, Cubby Hole Plot or SeqPeek).

   * **Analysis Type Description**